shreyasrastogi/fabric-salesdata-mirroring-agent-demo/README.md

 <img src="images/ArchitectureAutolake.jpeg" width="1000"/>

+## 🚀 Project Setup Guide – AutoLake (Fabric Open Mirroring + AI Agent)

+### 📂 1.
+Create Initial Data Files

+1. Set up **Azure SQL Database** (or SQL Server) and restore the **AdventureWorksLT** sample database.
+2. Open **Azure Data Studio**, connect to the database.
+3. Export the following tables as `.csv` files:
+   - `Customer`
+   - `Product`
+   - `SalesOrderDetail`
+   - `SalesOrderHeader`

+---

+### 💠 2.
+Configure Microsoft Fabric & Open Mirroring

+1. In Azure Portal → Create a **Fabric Capacity (F2 SKU)**.
+2. Open **Microsoft Fabric Portal** → **Data Engineering** experience.
+3. Create a **Mirrored Database** and name it:

+4. Upload the 4 CSV files exported earlier.
+- ✅ Fabric Open Mirroring auto-creates tables.
+- ✅ Data is replicated and available within minutes.

+---

+### 🤖 3.
+Create a Fabric Data Agent

+1. Go to **Fabric → Data Factory → AI Data Agent**.
+2. Create a new **Data Agent** and select the mirrored database.
+3. Include all 4 tables:
+- Customer
+- Product
+- SalesOrderDetail
+- SalesOrderHeader
+4. Publish the agent.
+5. Test sample questions like:
+- `"count of customers"`
+- `"number of orders by year"`

+---

+### 🛠 4.
+Simulate Schema Change (Add New Column)

+Run the following query in Azure SQL to add a new column and populate dummy values:

+ALTER TABLE SalesLT.SalesOrderHeader
+ADD MarketingChannel NVARCHAR(50) NULL;

+UPDATE SalesLT.SalesOrderHeader
+SET MarketingChannel =
+ CASE
+     WHEN SalesOrderID % 3 = 0 THEN 'Email'
+     WHEN SalesOrderID % 3 = 1 THEN 'Instagram'
+     ELSE 'SEO'
+ END;

+Export the updated SalesOrderHeader table as CSV again.

+Upload it to the Mirrored Database in Fabric.

+✅ Select “Update existing table” when uploading.

+Wait 1–2 minutes for Fabric to auto-replicate schema & data.

+## 5. Refresh Fabric Agent to Reflect New Schema

+Open your Fabric Data Agent.

+Click Refresh Schema.

+Republish the agent so the new MarketingChannel column is available for queries.

+Now you can ask:

+"Total orders by Marketing Channel"

+"Revenue by Marketing Channel"

+## 6. Integrate with Azure AI Agent Service

+Go to Azure AI Agent Service → Create New Agent (Region: East US2).

+From Fabric Data Agent, copy:

+Workspace ID

+Artifact ID

+## In Azure AI Agent Service:

+Add Fabric Agent as a Knowledge Source.

+Provide a system message like:

+For all user questions related to data, generate SQL and query the connected Fabric Database.

+From Fabric → Lakehouse / SQL endpoint → Copy Connection String for your front-end or API.

+✅ Final Outcome

+✔ Automatic data ingestion using Fabric Open Mirroring ✔ Schema changes detected & replicated within minutes ✔ Fabric Data Agent updated for AI-powered natural language queries ✔ Integrated with Azure AI Agent Service for web/app/Teams chatbot interface

 # Fabric Web App

 A web application that demonstrates integration between Microsoft Fabric and Azure AI Agents, allowing users to view mirrored SQL data and interact with it through natural language queries.